 The silhouette is very shapely with panels that angle in for waist definition, and the leather trim adds a modern touch.
 I tried on the XXS and it was very figure flattering and petite-friendly.
 This puffer is meant to be closer fitting, so most people would be fine in their usual size.
 Since I personally like a little more wiggle room these days, I would do an XS in this style (currently 5′ tall around 100lbs).

-One other style I was really interested but didn’t find is the Camea Down Coat (also sold at NM with 1 review) with unique chevron quilting detail.
+One other style I was really interested but didn’t find is the Camea Down Coat with unique chevron quilting detail.
 I was told this one has a similar weight and fit to the Farren style and a more lustrous shell.

 2. Mackage Calla Shearling